-In the event of a short-term disability, the Temporary Disability Plan provides employees with a weekly income for up to 90 days.
+In the event of a short-term disability, the Temporary Disability Plan provides important financial protection to employees.

-The Temporary Disability Plan provides employees with the security of continuing part of their income in the event of a short-term disability (if an employee is unable to perform regular work duties because of sickness or injury).
-Temporary disability benefits are generally available for up to 90 days from the date of the disability.
-Benefits begin after the member has been disabled for 14 consecutive days.
+The Temporary Disability Plan provides employees with the financial protection of a partial income if they are unable to perform regular work duties because of sickness or injury.
+Temporary disability benefits are generally available for up to 90 days from the date of the disability, after a 14-day waiting period.

-A valuable feature of this coverage is that the benefits a member has as an active employee through the Board of Pensions may continue during the disability, subject to Benefits Plan rules and the employer’s policies.
+A valuable feature of this coverage is that, if an employee has other benefits through the Board of Pensions, these benefits must continue during the temporary disability, subject to your policies and Benefits Plan rules.

-If the employer pays for this coverage, the member will automatically be enrolled.
-If the member pays the cost, the member may elect Temporary Disability Plan coverage during annual enrollment.
+If you pay for this coverage, the employee is automatically enrolled.
+If the employee pays the cost, the employee may elect the coverage during annual enrollment.